 Proposals affecting tax-exempt interest may be considered from time to time which could limit the availability of or eliminate federally tax-exempt interest on tax-exempt bonds.
-It is not possible to predict whether any such proposal will be enacted into law.
+Neither house of Congress has passed any such proposal, and it is not possible to predict whether any such proposal will be enacted into law.
 If enacted into law, such a proposal could adversely affect the ability of the District to finance and/or refinance projects on favorable tax-exempt terms.
 Prospective purchasers of the 2018 Bonds should consult their own tax advisors regarding any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.